MarcelGarus/server/blog/timeless-gira-hack.md

 This process works like this:

 1. Contact the responsible company privately.
-2. After a period of time (hopefully after the vulnerability is fixed), make the vulnerability public so that others can learn from it.
+2. After a sufficient period of time (hopefully after the vulnerability is fixed), make the vulnerability public so that others can learn from it.

-So, in November 2017, I contacted Gira using their contact form: (typography corrected)
+So, in November 2017, I contacted Gira using their contact form:

+> <span class="secondary">(typography corrected)</span>
+>
 > To whom it may concern!
 >
 > Since we got a Gira Home Server, I thought it would be nice if I could control devices in our house with a simple programming interface.